narwhalacademy/zebra-crossing/README.md

 - Use [Cryptomator](https://cryptomator.org/) or [Veracrypt](https://www.veracrypt.fr/en/Home.html) to create an encrypted, password-protected vault for them.
 - Set them up on both your desktop/laptop and your phone.
 - Move your files into these secure vaults.
 Make sure they're not still hanging around on an old folder or on your phone.

+#### Upgrade your gear

+- Use a paid VPN service when on public networks (e.g. cafe wifi) and even at home if you don't want your service provider to know where you're going.
+Free VPN services are bad because operators don't have enough incentive to protect you/your data.
+See recommendations from [Wirecutter](https://thewirecutter.com/reviews/best-vpn-service/) and [Freedom of the Press](https://freedom.press/training/choosing-a-vpn/).

+- Buy a privacy screen (prevents onlookers from seeing your screen, see [this 3M example](https://www.3m.com/3M/en_US/company-us/all-3m-products/~/All-3M-Products/Privacy-Screen-Protectors/Privacy-Products/Black-Privacy/)) for your laptop and/or phone.

 #### Revisit old passwords